arvida/vim-open-rubygems/README.md

 ## Usage

 Use `:Gem rails` to open up [rails on rubygems.org](http://rubygems.org/gems/rails).
-If the cursor is on a gem name you can use `:Gem` to open up rubygems.org for that gem.
+If the cursor is located on a gem name you can use `:Gem` to open up the rubygems.org page for that gem.

 ## Installation